 Parts of the source are obstructing operation in a serious way or causing a major loss in advertised function.

 Issues that are hindering advertised behaviour but the application is still workable.
-Examples would include parameters not working as advertised, language files not loading as expected, etc.
+Examples would include parameters not working as advertised, language files not loading as expected and so on.

 Minor loss of function and generally annoying behaviour.
-May include less common platform or browser specific problems that while they may be technically major in those environments, they represent a minority.
-Also include missing translation strings.
+May include less common platform or browser specific problems that while they may be technically major in those environments, represent a minority.
+Also includes missing translation strings.

-First of all, if it is not within the first few days of a release and it doesn't involve a security issue, unless you are using subversion or a nightly build you will most likely never see a priority 1 (high) issue or need to report one.
+First of all, if it is not within the first few days of a release and it doesn't involve a security issue, unless you are using Subversion or a nightly build you will most likely never see a priority 1 (high) issue or need to report one.
 That's because if there are any open priority 1 issues in the codebase, there will not be a release.
-The same thing actually goes for priority 2 (medium high).
+The same thing goes for priority 2 (urgent).
 A real priority 1 issue in an actual release is something that would trigger a new release.
-A priority 1 or priority 2 issue in a branch of codebase would keep a scheduled release from taking place.
-This is serious, because each release contains many bug fixes and improvements, so not releasing keeps most of the community from getting those.
-Forcing an unscheduled release is serious too, because it means that work on other things stops while all efforts are put into getting the release ready.
+A priority 1 or priority 2 issue in a branch of the codebase would keep a scheduled release from taking place.
+This is serious because each release contains many bug fixes and improvements.
+Not releasing keeps most of the community from getting those.
+Forcing an unscheduled release is serious too because it means that work on other things stop while all efforts are put into getting the release ready.

 The one exception would be if you discover a major security issue, but the tracker is not the place to report most security issues.

 Most issues are priority 3, medium.
-However, some issues are priority 4 or 5 If you mark your issue as priority 4 or 5 does that mean it will not get fixed?
+However some issues are priority 4 or 5.
+If you mark your issue as priority 4 or 5, does that mean it will not get fixed?
 Not at all.
-If it's an easy to fix issue, especially if you provide a patch or proposed code, it may get taken care of right away.
-Some people in JBS informally specialize in language issues or CSS or other topics that are often in priority 4 or 5 issues.
-So don't feel like you need to mark something priority 3 for it to get attention.
+If it's an easy-to-fix issue (especially if you provide a patch or proposed code) it may get taken care of right away.
+Some people in JBS informally specialize in language issues, CSS or other topics that are often in priority 4 or 5 issues.
+Don't feel like you need to mark something priority 3 for it to get attention.